MicrosoftDocs/well-architected/well-architected/oracle-iaas/design-applications.md

 ## Recommendations

+Use the following recommendations to plan the migration of your Oracle applications to the cloud.

-- Network and security
+### Network and security

 - Consider configuring single sign-on (SSO) by using Microsoft Entra ID.
 Customers can use SSO to connect to Oracle applications via their internet browser.
 For more information, see [Microsoft Entra ID documentation](/azure/active-directory/manage-apps/add-application-portal-setup-sso).
 - Consider using a private connection to the cloud installation.
-Azure provides capabilities for private connectivity such as [Azure ExpressRoute and site-to-site VPN](/azure/expressroute/expressroute-connect-azure-to-public-cloud).
+Azure provides private connectivity capabilities like [Azure ExpressRoute and site-to-site VPN](/azure/expressroute/expressroute-connect-azure-to-public-cloud).
 - If a customer accesses the application from the internet, consider an [application gateway](/azure/application-gateway/overview).
 Azure Application Gateway provides two built-in functionalities.
 It operates as a web application firewall and has a built-in Layer 7 load balancer.
 Application Gateway only supports access on port 443 (HTTPS).
 - Another option to secure your network is [Azure Firewall](/azure/firewall/overview).
 This component defends the web services against common exploits and vulnerabilities.
 It keeps Oracle applications highly available and helps you meet compliance requirements.
 - Consider setting up [network security groups](/azure/virtual-network/network-security-groups-overview) at a subnet level to ensure that the network permits traffic only on specific ports and IP addresses.
 - If your application requires Secure Shell Protocol (SSH) or Remote Desktop Protocol (RDP) access, deploy an [Azure Bastion](/azure/bastion/bastion-overview) host as a jump server to provide extra security for an in-depth, mature security posture.

-- Web and application tiers
+### Web and application tiers

 - Deploy your application on virtual machines (VMs).
 Group those VMs in [availability sets](/azure/virtual-machines/availability-set-overview) to improve overall availability.
 - If you need your application to autoscale, then consider using [Azure Virtual Machine Scale Sets](/azure/virtual-machine-scale-sets/overview).
 - Place VMs in a single availability zone to bring them physically closer together.
 However, keep in mind that as the Azure footprint grows, a single availability zone might span multiple physical data centers.
 The distance between physical data centers might cause network latency that affects your application.
 To get VMs as close as possible and achieve the lowest possible latency, deploy them within a [proximity placement group](/azure/virtual-machine-scale-sets/proximity-placement-groups).

-- Database tier
+### Database tier

 - Consider deploying the database tier as a primary server that's replicated to a secondary server by using Oracle Data Guard.
 - If you deploy the primary and secondary servers in one region by using two zones, consider using Data Guard synchronous replication configuration after you verify the network latency between the zones in the region.
 - If you deploy the primary and secondary servers in two regions, then consider using Data Guard asynchronous replication configuration.
 - If you require a zero data-loss replication strategy, then consider using the asynchronous replication configuration.
 - Data Guard isn't your only option.
 Other options include Striim, Attunity, GoldenGate, or Active Data Guard.

-- Backup and data protection
+### Backup and data protection

 - Consider using [Azure Backup](/azure/backup/backup-azure-vms-introduction) to back up your application and database VMs.
 - Consider placing your backups in a different region to provide extra protection against regional failures.
 - Consider backing up the database by using storage components that have built-in replication capabilities.

-- Disaster recovery
+### Disaster recovery

 - Build a reliable architecture like in the examples for a [failover with passive standby](/azure/well-architected/oracle-iaas/optimize-business-continuity-disaster-recovery#example-1-create-a-fail-over-for-business-critical-oracle-applications-in-a-two-availability-zone-deployment-with-passive-standby) and [a failover with active standby](/azure/well-architected/oracle-iaas/optimize-business-continuity-disaster-recovery#example-2-create-a-fail-over-for-business-critical-applications-in-a-two-availability-zone-deployment-with-active-standby).
 - Consider using Azure built-in disaster recovery solutions like [Azure Site Recovery](/azure/site-recovery/site-recovery-overview).

 ## Next step